olifre/alienfx/README.md

 ## Preface
 The two older repositories for this tool seemed mostly unmaintained, I will try to perform some changes here as soon as my first Alienware laptop arrived.

+# BIG FAT WARNING
+My alienware is not there yet.
+I am currently playing with the codebase without testing the code.
+You are on your own if anything goes wrong!!!

 ### Planned TODO
-- clean up some of the shell-scripts
 - add support for Alienware 17
+- rewrite everything in a more object-oriented way (library + commandline-tool).
+- use more C++ style syntax and less C.
+Note: The new version explicitly requires C++11.
 I also do promise to react to issues posted to the tracker.
 Also feel free to send me pull requests.

-# BIG FAT WARNING
-My alienware is not there yet.
-I am currently playing with the codebase without testing the code.
-You are on your own if anything goes wrong!!!
+# Outdated Section
 ## Alienware AlienFX Light Manipulation Program v1.0
 ```
 Usage:    alienfx [options]